MilanSavani010/tictactoe_software_architecture/docs/adrs.md

    * *Advantages:* Centralizes dependency management.
    * *Disadvantages:* Hides dependencies, making code harder to reason about and test; can lead to hidden coupling.

-3. **Dependency Injection (DI) Pattern with a Container (e.g., Awilix)**
+3. **Dependency Injection (DI) Pattern with a Container (e.g., tsyringe)**
-   * *Advantages:* Explicit dependencies, easy to swap implementations (for testing/mocking), supports constructor injection, aligns with DDD and modern Node.js practices.
+   * *Advantages:* Explicit dependencies, easy to swap implementations (for testing/mocking), supports constructor injection, aligns with DDD and modern Node.js practices, and works with CommonJS.
    * *Disadvantages:* Slight learning curve; adds a small dependency.

 ### Decision

-* **Evaluation:** DI with a container (Awilix) provides the best balance of explicitness, testability, and maintainability.
+* **Evaluation:** DI with a container (`tsyringe`) provides the best balance of explicitness, testability, and maintainability.
 It allows us to inject repositories into services, and services into controllers, without manual wiring or hidden dependencies.
+We use `tsyringe` as it is lightweight, supports CommonJS, and integrates well with our current codebase.
-* **Final Decision:** Adopt the Dependency Injection pattern using [Awilix](https://github.com/jeffijoe/awilix) as our DI container for the backend.
+* **Final Decision:** Adopt the Dependency Injection pattern using [tsyringe](https://github.com/microsoft/tsyringe) as our DI container for the backend.

 ### Consequences